filiparag/hetzner_ddns/README.md

 Manage Hetzner DNS records across several domains, with various records at different TTLs, on multiple network interfaces.
 This portable utility helps you get it done quickly and easily.

-> [!IMPORTANT]
-> Hetzner recently changed how their DNS service works.
-If you haven't migrated your existing DNS zones to the new _RRSets_ system under Hetzner Console, use the deprecated [`0.2.6`](https://github.com/filiparag/hetzner_ddns/releases/tag/0.2.6) version of this utility.

 <details>
     <summary>
       <b>Prebuilt packages</b>